 - Take necessary screenshots

 - Creation of PDF files

 With the increase in the number of smartphone users, navigation has become a crucial part of modern website environments.
 Test your website in headless chrome to ensure easy navigation by the users throughout your website.
 Also, collect reports and images of how the website is performing.
-These performance reports can be used as important information to make necessary changes required for the improvement of UI.
+These performance reports can be used as important information to make the necessary changes required for the improvement of UI.

 Headless testing is offered by Mozilla with the launch of version 56 of Firefox.
 Developers are relieved from using various tools to simulate different browsers to test their website.
-They can now easily connect different APIs to easily run Firefox in headless mode and can perform test on several different use cases.
+They can now easily connect different APIs to easily run Firefox in headless mode and can perform a test on several different use cases.

 One can drive headless Firefox with the help of the following:

 - Slimmer JS

 From the above three, most of the developers go for Selenium as API for headless Firefox testing & automation.
 But, the other two can be also used depending on the developer’s comfort with scripting and running basic unit tests.

 We all are aware that the modern internet landscape is full of complexities.
 Phantom JS headless WebKit is built specifically to handle different types of complexities using command line testing.
 It is open source and is still being updated by various dedicated developers.